Personal-CS50-WEB/Final-project/README.md

 # Survey Platform

 ## **Distinctiveness and Complexity**
  It is a survey platform application where users can create, view, and participate in surveys.
-It consists of two applications that were developed independently; A backend app that was developed using Django REST framework and a Frontend app that was developed using React.js.
+It consists of two applications that were developed independently; A backend app that was developed using Django REST framework and a frontend app that was developed using React.js.

 ## **Video Demo**
 https://youtu.be/9wb0kEe5GDg